 You don’t have to settle!
 You don’t have to wait because divorce is bad or you need to wait for the kids to grow up.
 You deserve happiness.
 You deserve to be treated like a queen, all year round, every year, not just on Valentine’s and birthdays.
 You are enough!
 That was an amazing sentence for me.
 I am enough!
 I keep saying that daily.
 I encourage you to also.
 You are enough!
 You deserve the best!

-If this post has set you thinking about anything troubling, and you feel like you need to talk through your thoughts with a professional, click HERE to find an online therapist.
+If this divorce story has set you thinking about anything troubling, and you feel like you need to talk through your thoughts with a professional, click HERE to find an online therapist.

 Also get 20% off your session